 - The “open” nature of tarps promote a heightened feeling of connection with your surrounding environment.

 - No protection against bugs, unless you add some netting or use it in combination with a lightweight/breathable bivy sack (see below).

 - Less privacy if camping at established sites.

 - Practice multiple pitching configurations (eg. Lean-to, A-Frame, Half-Pyramid and Flying Diamond – see Videos below) at home before embarking on an overnight excursion into the backcountry.
 This is not a skill you want to be learning in driving wind and rain after a long day’s walk.

-- Versatility: Tarps are more versatile than tents, but they require more creativity on the part of the hiker.
+- Creativity: Tarps are more versatile than tents, but they require more creativity on the part of the hiker.
 If you don’t hike with poles you will need to rely on trees, sticks, logs or rocks in order to erect your shelter.

 - Knots: If you are planning on using a tarp, you need to know some basic knots.
 See Knots in the SKILLS section for details.

 - Tent pegs and guylines: A tarp should be pitched tautly.
 The key to a taut pitch is an even distribution of tension.
 In order for this to be achieved, you should always have sufficient guylines and tent pegs.

 - Above Treeline: If you are hiking above treeline, your tarp pitching options may be limited unless you are hiking with poles.
 That being the case, it is essential that you plan ahead.
 If rain is a possibility, plan on either being below tree line or alternatively carrying with you one or two appropriately sized sturdy sticks with which to erect your shelter.